 The road to parenthood can be confusing and overwhelming, primarily because it can be difficult to figure out where to start if your family-building goals include fertility testing and treatment.
 As a Progyny member, our team of dedicated Patient Care Advocates (PCAs) will be with you every step of the way and can help you with one of the first things you need to decide, which fertility clinic do you choose.

-Know, with 800 board-certified specialists at 600 clinics in the Progyny network nationwide, you’ll be in good hands when pursuing treatment with one of our premier providers.
+With the Progyny network you’ll be in good hands when pursuing treatment with one of our premier providers.
 We know that even with that knowledge, the decision can be overwhelming so let’s dive into what to consider when choosing a clinic.